 It has to be done.
 Whilst I am a great fan of the other score of 1975 which Williams wrote for “The Eiger Sanction”, I couldn’t not devote this blog entry to the stroke of absolute mastery which is Jaws.
 As a teacher, I often use the theme from Jaws to illustrate how composers use … Continue reading A John Williams Score for Every Year of My Life – 1975 Jaws

-For this post I want to zoom in on one part of this score which struck me as soon as I heard it some years ago – the main theme.
+For this post I want to zoom in on one part of the score to Earthquake which struck me as soon as I heard it some years ago – the main theme.
 It encapsulates so much of the time, with upbeat funky additions to the mix, and that wonderful soaring John Williams horn melody.
-Honourable mention of … Continue reading A John Williams Work for Every Year of my Life 5 – 1974 Earthquake
+Honourable … Continue reading A John Williams Work for Every Year of my Life 5 – 1974 Earthquake